ariannasepe/utah-jazz-rebuilding-analysis/README.md

 Analysis and modeling pipeline exploring the Utah Jazz rebuilding process, combining a draft fit system with a roster salary-performance fit model.

+The basketball statistics used in this project were obtained from Basketball Reference.
+The data is provided here only in limited form for demonstration purposes.
+For full datasets, please visit Basketball Reference directly.

 ## Overview

 This project is part of a thesis chapter on team-building strategy in the NBA.
 It looks at two connected questions: